archenovalis/find-all-in-files/README.md

 A simple VSCode extension that sends a file or folder path to the "Find in Files" input field.

 ## Features

-- Adds a custom right-click command to the Explorer context menu.
+Adds a custom right-click command "Find in File":
-- When right-clicking a file or folder, it sends the selected file or folder path to the "Find in Files" input box.
+- When right-clicking any file in the explorer window, an open file's title, or anything within the active file, it sends the selected file path to the "Find in Files" input box.
+- Replaces Ctrl+Shift+F so that it searches within the current workspace folder, instead of the entire workspace.

 ## Requirements